LACF Congratulates the 2020 Scholarship Recipients

 The committee was extremely impressed with the quality of her application.
 She is an A student and manages to keep these grades despite extensive volunteer work.
 Her transcripts indicate she has won many awards.
 Her four references were from 2018-19 and were all very good.
 She also has excellence work experience.
 From Nov.
 2017 to Aug.
 2018 she worked as a Planner 1 position with the City of Regina and for the past two years she has held a position at UBC as a Graduate Academic Assistant.

-Hello :) My name is Sahar; I was born in Algeria, raised in Saskatchewan, and am currently based in Vancouver.
-I studied regional and urban planning at the UofS, and worked as a planner before pursuing a related degree in landscape architecture, at UBC.
-To me, landscape architecture is unique and wonderful in that it combines two of my favorite things: art & the environment.
-I look forward to continuing to grow, learn and contribute to this field.
-This scholarship will help fund research I am doing for my thesis, exploring the role of design in understanding sites of environmental loss.
+Sahar Kehlifa was born in Algeria, raised in Saskatchewan, and is currently based in Vancouver.
+She studied regional and urban planning at the UofS, and worked as a planner before pursuing a related degree in landscape architecture at UBC.
+For Sahar, landscape architecture is unique and wonderful in that it combines two of her favorite things: art & the environment.
+She looks forward to continuing to grow, learn and contribute to this field.
+This scholarship will help fund her thesis research, exploring the role of design in understanding sites of environmental loss.

 LACF University of Calgary MLA Scholarship: Emma Brodie